Umina is a coastal village on the Central Coast, New South Wales, Australia.

 Savour a delicious pie at Bremen's Patisserie.

-They boast the hottest pie on the planet earth, Flaming Ron Pie.
-Have one mouthful and it will apparently send you rolling in pain on the floor.
+They boast the hottest pie on Earth, the Flaming Ron Pie.
+(No, I haven't tried it and will not.)
+Have one mouthful, and it will apparently send you rolling in pain on the floor.

 Enjoy this short and relaxing walk around the headland from Umina to Pearl Beach.
 The walk follows the coast and the views are beautiful.

 The walk takes about 15 minutes one way.
-If you’d like to walk further, continue along Pearl Beach.
-If you’re fit, you could even continue hiking over the headland from Pearl Beach to Patonga via Warrah Lookout.
+If you'd like to walk further, continue along Pearl Beach.
+If you're feeling fit, continue hiking over the headland from Pearl Beach to Patonga via Warrah Lookout (read above).

-The track begins at the southern end of Umina and ends at the northern end of Pearl Beach.
+The track begins at the southern end of the beach at Umina.

 Visit the Bulgandry Aboriginal art site if you’re interested in Aboriginal engravings.

-A short walk winding through the bush leads you to a large rock platform with the carvings.
+A short walk through the bush leads you to a large rock platform with the carvings.

-The name Bulgandry derives from the Bulgandry man, which is one of the better-preserved carvings on the site.
+The name Bulgandry derives from the Bulgandry man, one of the better-preserved carvings on the site.
 It represents an ancestral hero.

 There are plenty of other engravings like fishes, dolphins and kangaroos.